 Legal Repercussions of Non-Compliance

-What are the penalties for driving without CTP insurance?
+What are the Penalties for Driving Without CTP Insurance?

-- Not renew your vehicle registration
+- Failing to renew your vehicle registration

 - Sell an unregistered motor vehicle